 - you are a full time student - unless you are a full time student who is also:

-How much Housing Benefit/Council Tax Reduction should you get?
+How much Housing Benefit/Council Tax Support should you get?

 How much benefit you can get depends on how much money you have coming in and any savings.
 It also depends on the number of people living with you in your home, their ages and the amount of money they receive.